Atophite/DangerZonesPZ/README.md

 - [x] Implement burn damage when medium radiated
 - [x] Nerf Iodine so the player can't spam Iodine to reduce RADS (its 25 RADS now)
 - [x] Nerf Hazmat suit by making it slow and heavy
+- [x] Implement backup in case geiger teller sound effect stops working.
+Player can look at the geiger teller manually to see if there is radiation.
 - [ ] Implement translation texts
 - [x] Use FakeInfectionLevel instead of FoodSicknessLevel
 - [x] Make mod logo